arshaqK/Pandas-Notebook/README.md

-This repository contains practice exercises notebooks for Pandas taken from the following link:
+This repository contains notes made while learning and practice exercises notebooks for Pandas taken from the following link:

 https://github.com/guipsamora/pandas_exercises